-Lawmakers tour flood damage in North Andover, Haverhill
+Lawmakers tour flood damage In North Andover, Haverhill

-State lawmakers toured flood damage sites in North Andover and Haverhill on Wednesday, where officials are assessing the extent of wrecked businesses, homes, public infrastructure and other buildings as they prepare to seek federal disaster relief money.
+BOSTON — State lawmakers toured flood damage sites in North Andover and Haverhill Wednesday, where officials are assessing the extent of wrecked businesses, homes, public infrastructure and other buildings as they prepare to seek federal disaster relief money.

 In a statement, Senate President Karen Spilka, an Ashland Democrat, said it was “heartbreaking” to see devastated businesses and residential areas.
 North Andover declared a state of emergency following torrential rain last Tuesday, as did Haverhill after the flooding caused a massive sinkhole to form and displaced nearly two dozen residents, according to local news reports.

-Spilka was joined by Sen. Barry Finegold of North Andover, Sen. Pavel Payano of Lawrence, Senate Minority Leader Bruce Tarr of Gloucester, and staff from U.S. Sen. Ed Markey's office.
+Spilka was joined by Sen. Barry Finegold of North Andover, Sen. Pavel Payano of Lawrence, Sen. Minority Leader Bruce Tarr of Gloucester, and staff from U.S. Sen. Ed Markey’s office.

 “I’ve spoken with the Administration and I understand that assessments of the damages are ongoing, and we will continue to work with Senators Finegold, Payano, and Tarr, as well as the Administration, MEMA, and our federal delegation to explore all potential options for those impacted by the storm,” Spilka said in a statement to the News Service.
 “This is yet another reminder that climate change is here to stay, and we need to redouble our efforts to prepare and protect our Commonwealth from the impacts that are sure to continue to come.”

-U.S. Rep. Seth Moulton has also met with North Andover businesses, calling the flood damage a "real disaster," according to The Eagle-Tribune.
+U.S. Rep. Seth Moulton has also met with North Andover businesses, calling the flood damage a “real disaster.”

 At one office building on the tour Wednesday, Finegold told the News Service “it looks like a bomb hit it.”

-Tarr was struck by the "pervasive nature of the damage," including a crumbling dam and water marks reaching as high as 5 or 6 feet inside buildings.
+Tarr was struck by the “pervasive nature of the damage,” including a crumbling dam and water marks reaching as high as five or six feet inside buildings.

 “It’s hard to put into words the level of devastation in those buildings because this isn’t a situation where there was just flood water — there was water rushing through those buildings ... hydraulic force tearing places apart,” Tarr said in an interview Wednesday afternoon.